 His first musical residency came with Fox-Chase-based Hot Ice, which marked the start of a long collaboration with guitarist/singer Bill Mecaughey which resumed after decades apart when they started The Mix.

 Guitar lessons were followed by voice lessons, both privately and at Temple University.
-Today, Vic is a top-notch vocal arranger who enjoys singing backup harmonies as much as being up front in the spotlight.
 His singing influences include Kenny Loggins, Edwin McCain and former Chicago band member Bill Champlin, who he has known since the ’80s.

 Vic has fronted bands in the Lehigh Valley (Out to Lunch), at the Jersey Shore (Full Tilt), Wilmington (University of Funk) and Bensalem (Stealin’ The Covers).